routeviews/issues/docs/new-collector.md

 > At this time, we do not accept hosting multihop collectors.
 > We use standard Ubuntu VMs provided by the University of Oregon for our multihop collectors.

+## Request Form

+> We are using GitHub to intake and triage issues.

+Please fill out the ["New Collector Request" issue form](https://github.com/routeviews/issues/issues/new?assignees=&labels=collector%28s%29&template=new-collector.yml&title=New+Collector) if you wish to host a new collector for Route Views.

 ## Evaluating an Internet Exchange (IX)